SushmitaArora/AWS_Projects_Sushmita/README.md

-# **Descriptive Analysis of License Issued in Vancouver city in 2023 and 2024 in AWS**
+# **Descriptive Analysis of License Issued and gone out of Businesses in Vancouver city in 2023 and 2024 in AWS**

 ## **Project Overview**